-How can people be encouraged to pursue a healthier lifestyle?
+How can people be motivated to pursue a healthier lifestyle?
 The goal of the research group „The Dynamics of Risk – Perception and Behavior in the Context of Mental and Physical Health (Risk Dynamics)“ is to contribute to answering this question from a psychological point of view.
-The research project began its work in the winter semester 2016/2017 and is being funded by the German Research Foundation (DFG) with approximately two million euros until 2019.
-Speakers of the research group are Prof. Dr. Britta Renner, Psychological Assessment and Health Psychology, and Prof. Dr. Harald Schupp, General and Biological Psychology.
+The research project began its work in the winter semester 2016/2017 and receives funding from the German Research Foundation (DFG) of approx. two million euros until 2019.
+Spokespersons of the research group are Prof. Dr. Britta Renner, Psychological Assessment and Health Psychology, and Prof. Dr. Harald Schupp, General and Biological Psychology.

 SMARTACT is a joint project of the University of Konstanz, the University of Mannheim and the Karlsruhe Institute of Technology (KIT).
-It is funded by the German Ministry of Education and Research (BMBF).
+Project funding is provided by the German Ministry of Education and Research (BMBF).

-The goal of the interdisciplinary research project is to permanently improve health-related behaviour with the help of mobile technologies (e.g. smartphones).
-To do so, SMARTACT takes different living environments, such as family and work environments, into consideration.
+The goal of this interdisciplinary research project is to permanently improve health-related behaviour with the help of mobile technologies (e.g. smartphones).
+To do so, SMARTACT looks at different environments, such as family and work environments.
 Nutrition and physical activity are seen as key areas with significant potential for improvement in terms of health-oriented behavior.

-The interdisciplinary research group PsychoEconomics – a total of six collaborative research projects of the University of Konstanz and the University of Colongne – is investigating the psychological processes behind economic decisions.
+The interdisciplinary research group PsychoEconomics – a total of six collaborative research projects at the Universities of Konstanz and Colongne – is investigating the psychological processes underlying economic decisions.

-"The goal of our research group is to gain a psychologically-founded understanding of economic decisions," explains Prof. Dr. Carlos Alós-Ferrer, spokesman for the PsychoEconomics research group.
-While traditional economics assumes purely rational and profit-maximising decision-making processes, reality shows that economic decisions are guided by complex psychological processes.
-Beyond thoroughly reflected and concious decisions, human behaviour is often a result of automatic and impulsive processes, which allow very fast reactions but are not necessarily motivated by strict rationality.
+"The goal of our research group is to gain a psychology-based understanding of economic decisions," explains Prof. Dr. Carlos Alós-Ferrer, spokesperson of the group.
+While traditional economics assumes purely rational and profit-oriented decision-making processes, reality shows that economic decisions are guided by a complexity of psychological processes.
+Human behaviour is not always based on thoroughly reflected and consciously made decisions, but often the result of automatic and impulsive processes.
+While these may allow very fast reactions, they are not necessarily motivated by strict rationality.